grafana/grafana-zabbix/docs/sources/reference/functions.md

 rate()
 ```
 Calculates the per-second rate of increase of the time series.
 Resistant to counter reset.
 Suitable for converting of
-growing counters into the per-sercond rate.
+growing counters into the per-second rate.

 ---